Gom3tzler/Glimpse/README.md

 - Media server tokens provide access to your media servers.
 Keep them secure.
 - All data access is read-only, so there's no risk of modifying your media libraries.
 - Consider using a dedicated API token for Glimpse rather than your main user token.
+- Library exclusions help keep sensitive content private and separate from your main viewing interface.

 ## 📝 License